Billy Lynn's Long Halftime Walk Studies Perception vs. Reality of Wartime Heroism

 - Violence/Frightening/Intense: Billy’s sister threatens to kill herself; a soldier puts a man in a headlock until he’s unconscious; intense war battle scenes include shooting, a missile launcher and hand-to-hand-combat; a stabbing.

 Drugs/Alcohol: A couple of scenes of drinking; Billy’s sister says they could go out back at their house and drink some beer; Billy and other touring vets smoke a joint.

 RECOMMENDED FOR: Fans of war movies that extol bravery and heroism have Hacksaw Ridge available in theaters now.
 This film is more for those who want to join Ang Lee in exploring the distance between the soldier's firsthand experience of war and the public's perception of their efforts.
 Movie buffs and fans of Lee will want to see why he thought this story would make for a new type of cinematic experience, even if they can't view it in the high frame rate Lee intended.

 NOT RECOMMENDED FOR: Audiences who have had their fill of movies about the Iraq War or of films that present conflicted views on combat and patriotism.

-Billy Lynn's Long Halftime Walk, directed by Ang Lee, opens in limited theaters November 11, 2016, wider November 18.
+Billy Lynn's Long Halftime Walk, directed by Ang Lee, opened in limited theaters November 11, 2016, wider November 18; available for home viewing February 14, 2017.
 It runs 112 minutes and stars Joe Alwyn, Kristen Stewart, Chris Tucker, Garrett Hedlund, Makenzie Leigh, Vin Diesel and Steve Martin.
 Watch the trailer for Billy Lynn's Long Halftime Walk here.

 Publication date: November 16, 2016